Defender for Office 365¶

 Preset security policies¶

-Microsoft offers Standard and Strict preset security policies that apply Microsoft’s recommended configuration across EOP and Defender for Office 365.
-For an organisation that does not have the capacity to tune individual policies, applying the Standard preset is a reasonable starting point.
-It covers anti-phishing, anti-spam, anti-malware, Safe Links, and Safe Attachments with settings that Microsoft considers appropriate for most organisations.
+Microsoft’s Standard and Strict preset security policies apply recommended configuration across Exchange Online Protection and Defender for Office 365 in a single action.
+For an organisation that does not have capacity to tune individual policies, applying the Standard preset is a reasonable baseline.
+Check the current configuration against the preset settings to understand the gap.

 Alert policies¶